OpsForEdu/DockerForAll/lab11/README.md

 ## 3. Push the image

-1. Copy the following command and update karimarous with your dockerhub username
+1. Copy the following command and update raihane with your dockerhub username
 ```
-docker push karimarous/mon-app10-builded:1.0.0
+docker push raihane/mon-app10-builded:1.0.0
 ```

-Note: Update karimarous with your docker username
+Note: Update raihane with your docker username

 2. Go to Dockerhub and verify the image

 ## 4. Cleanup

-1. Remove tagged Docker image and update karimarous with your dockerhub username Copy the following command
+1. Remove tagged Docker image and update raihane with your dockerhub username Copy the following command
 ```
-docker rmi karimarous/mon-app10-builded:1.0.0
+docker rmi raihane/mon-app10-builded:1.0.0
 ```

-Note: Update karimarous with your docker username
+Note: Update raihane with your docker username

 2. Remove builded Docker image
 Copy the following command